 For additional or more tailored services to better suit your needs, you can opt for a paid subscription.
-The cost of the paid subscriptions have a broad range, as do the services provided.
-Research is key, if you choose to go the route of a paid subscription, as you’ll want to ensure the service you choose has the features you need for a cost that fits your budget.
+The cost of the paid subscriptions has a broad range, as do the services provided.
+Research is key, as you’ll want to ensure the service you choose has the features you need for a cost that fits your budget.

 Which credit monitoring service is best?

 This is a difficult question to answer because each credit monitoring service is different.
 Your needs likely vary from anyone else’s, so defining the “best” credit monitoring service really comes down to two things:

 1. What do you need, or what expectations do you have, from the service?

 2. How much can you afford, or are you willing to spend, on the service?